Operational Breakdown

 Create a lighter onboarding structure without turning it into bureaucracy.

-The goal is not a giant onboarding manual.
-It is to make the first 30 to 90 days clearer, steadier, and easier to repeat for both managers and new hires.
+The goal isn't a giant onboarding manual.
+It's to make the first 30 to 90 days clearer, steadier, and easier to repeat for both managers and new hires.

 - Clarify what the role owner should know, do, and own early on.